SolaceProducts/pubsubplus-gke-quickstart/README.md

 ```
 If this fails, you will need to [troubleshoot GKE](https://cloud.google.com/kubernetes-engine/docs/support ).

 Also note that during install of GKE and release Solace HA, several GCP resources such as GCE nodes, Disks, and Loadbalancers are created.
 After deleting a Kubernetes release you should validate that all resources created are deleted.
-The [Solace Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart(TODO) ) describes how to delete a release.
-If it is necessary to delete the GKE cluster refer to the [Google Cloud Platform documentation](https://cloud.google.com/sdk/gcloud/reference/container/clusters/delete ).
+The [Solace Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart(https://github.com/SolaceProducts/solace-kubernetes-quickstart/tree/master#deleting-a-deployment) ) describes how to delete a _release_.
+If it is necessary to delete the GKE _cluster_ refer to the [Google Cloud Platform documentation](https://cloud.google.com/sdk/gcloud/reference/container/clusters/delete ).

 <br>
 <br>